JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 #### Return value

+If the message succeeds, the return value is zero.

+If the message fails, the return value is a nonzero value.
+For example, the message might fail due to insufficient memory or an invalid detection option.

+#### Remarks

 If automatic URL detection is enabled (that is, *fUrlDetect* includes **AURL_ENABLEURL**), the rich edit control scans any modified text to determine whether the text matches the format of a URL (or more generally in Windows 8 or later an IRI International Resource Identifier).
 The control detects URLs that begin with the following scheme names:

 - callto